nepal earthquake 2015

 4. Environmental and Ecosystem Impact

-The earthquake and subsequent avalanches left Mount Everest’s Base Camp and its surroundings covered in debris.
+The earthquake and subsequent avalanches left Mount Everest’s Base Camp covered in debris.
 The ecological impact extended to flora and fauna in the region, with altered landscapes potentially disrupting local habitats.
-However, these changes have not yet been fully documented.
+However, these changes have not yet been thoroughly documented.

 5. Increased Risks for Future Expeditions

-The earthquake created new challenges for climbers and sherpa:
+The earthquake created new challenges for climbers and sherpas:

 • Cracks and Instability: The quake left fractures in the rock and ice, increasing the likelihood of avalanches, rockfalls, and crevasse openings.